-Construction equipment noise levels under the Proposed Action Alternative were estimated using the construction data, including number and type of equipment, to be utilized for each phase or component of construction and distances to the nearest noise-sensitive areas.
-Estimated noise levels at the exterior of the nearest homes south of Imperial Highway due to construction of the replacement GSE Maintenance Facility would range between 63 dBA to 75 dBA L{max} during the noisiest construction activities.
-Such levels are below noise levels generated by aircraft flight operations and traffic on Imperial Highway, and would not result in hourly noise levels during daytime exceeding existing ambient noise levels by more than 5 dBA.
-Noise exposure at these locations due to construction of the RSA and extension of associated taxiways near Runway 7L would be near 64 dBA L{max} during noisiest construction times.
+Construction equipment noise levels under the Proposed Action - RSA Alternative Refinement #3 were estimated using the construction data, including number and type of equipment, to be utilized for each phase or component of construction and distances to the nearest noise-sensitive areas.
+The nearest noise-sensitive areas are residences located south of Imperial Highway.
+Noise exposure at these locations due to construction of the RSA and extension of associated taxiways near Runway 7L would be near 64 dBA L{max} during the noisiest construction times.
 Such levels, while expected to be audible at times, would be below noise exposure from aircraft and traffic noise sources in the area and would not cause significant impacts.